SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Methodology

-where \( N \) denotes the embeddings length and \( D \) denotes the embedding dimension. $\epsilon_{\text{vis}}$ employs OpenCLIP ViT-H/14\footnote{\url{https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K}}, a widely recognized model, to leverage its robust cross-modal semantic understanding capability.
-Rooted in the Vision Transformer architecture, its output embedding sequence $Z^{(0)}$ has the CLS token as the first element, which is adopted to aggregate holistic contextual semantics.
-Subsequently, $Z^{(0)}$ is fed into the $T$-layer trainable self-attention network within the SemEnc, to refine the semantic composition of the CLS token.
-We employ the multi-head self-attention mechanism (16 heads) inspired by the transformer architecture; compared to CNNs, this facilitates a more effective capture and understanding of global semantic dependencies. $T$ is set to 2.
-The self-attention operation at the $t$-th layer is defined as:
+where \(N\) denotes the number of visual tokens and \(D\) denotes the embedding dimension.
+The visual encoder is instantiated with OpenCLIP ViT-H/14, whose cross-modal pretraining provides rich semantic representations.
+Since the encoder itself is frozen, its output is further processed by a trainable semantic refinement module to adapt the visual representation to the downstream reconstruction objective.

-where \( \sqrt{d_k} \) is a scaling factor that ensures numerical stability.
-The output \( Y^{(t)} \) of each layer is processed through residual connections, layer normalization, and a feed-forward network, yielding the output sequence \( Z^{(t)} \) of that layer.
-After \( T \) such layer iterations, the final semantic encoding \( Z^{(T)} \) is obtained.
-All trainable parameters within this \( T \)-layer self-attention network are collectively denoted as \( \phi \).
-We extract the CLS token $z_{\text{CLS}}^{(T)}$ from the final output sequence $Z^{(T)}$ as the semantic representation, and feed it into the CMAN.
+Specifically, the semantic refinement module refines the full visual token sequence \(Z^{(0)}\) through \(T=2\) trainable transformer-style self-attention layers, each with 16 attention heads.
+Compared with local convolutional operations, such a self-attention design provides stronger capability for capturing long-range semantic interactions.
+At the \(t\)-th layer, the self-attention operation is formulated as:

-Notably, the CLS token is not a static feature.
-The collaboration between the frozen $\epsilon_{vis}$ and the trainable self-attention network empowers the CLS token with sufficient global interaction capability during end-to-end training, thereby effectively capturing task-relevant semantic information to minimize the discrepancy between the predicted and original noise.
+where \(Q^{(t)}\), \(K^{(t)}\), and \(V^{(t)}\) are the query, key, and value projections at the \(t\)-th layer, and \(d_k\) is the scaling factor for numerical stability.
+Each layer is followed by residual connection, layer normalization, and a feed-forward network, producing the layer output \(Z^{(t)}\).
+After \(T\) layers, the refined visual token sequence \(Z^{(T)}\) is obtained.
+The final CLS token \(z_{\mathrm{CLS}}^{(T)}\) is then extracted from \(Z^{(T)}\) as a compact reconstruction-aware semantic representation for subsequent cross-modal alignment.
+All trainable parameters within this \(T\)-layer self-attention network are collectively denoted as \(\phi\).

-The CMAN further compresses and maps $z_{\text{CLS}}^{(T)}$ into the textual embedding space via a lightweight Multi-Layer Perceptron (MLP) parameterized by $\varphi$ and outputs a sequence termed SPWs:
+The refined representation is then compressed and projected into the textual conditioning space by a lightweight cross-modal alignment module parameterized by \(\varphi\):